While tables are useful for looking up information or finding specific numbers, it’s usually easier to see trends and make sense of data using charts.

 Add a series breakout link below the x-axis dropdown (note that you can’t add an additional series breakout if you have more than one metric/series).

-There’s quite a bit you can do in this tab:
+There’s quite a bit you can do in this tab, but the options available will depend on the data in your chart.

 Here’s where you can choose to hide the label for your x- or y-axis.
-You can also customize the text for your axis labels here.
+You can also customize the text for your axes labels here.

 Scatterplots are useful for visualizing the correlation between two variables, like comparing the age of your users vs. how many dollars they’ve spent on your products.
 To use a scatterplot, you’ll need to ask a question that results in two numeric columns, like